-Upon the closing of this offering, our executive officers and directors and our stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately 63% of our capital stock (or 61% if the underwriters exercise their option to purchase additional shares in full).
+Upon the closing of this offering, assuming the sale by us of 6,000,000 shares of common stock in this offering (or 6,900,00 shares if the underwriters exercise their option to purchase additional shares in full), our executive officers and directors and our stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately 63% of our capital stock (or 61% if the underwriters exercise their option to purchase additional shares in full).
 As a result, if these stockholders were to choose to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.